-So, after our discussions, I looked through my university’s study abroad programs, and my first choices were Italy and Ireland due to having ancestors from both of those countries; however, the prices were outrageous, which discouraged me at first, but I kept searching.
+So, after our discussions, I looked through my university’s study abroad programs (read 4 Ways How to Study Abroad: Why This Is Absolutely Important), and my first choices were Italy and Ireland due to having ancestors from both of those countries; however, the prices were outrageous, which discouraged me at first, but I kept searching.

 Eventually, I came across Taiwan, and honestly, I had virtually zero clue about anything regarding this island country, but the price for this study abroad was cheap compared to most of the other programs.
 After doing some extensive research about Taiwan, I learned about its location (off the coast of China), history, politics, sights & attractions, nightlife, culture, and last but certainly not least, its people.

 Taiwan appeared to be a really unique and beautiful place to visit, so I scheduled a meeting with the professor who was leading the study abroad, Dr. Kenny Jih (pronounced like the musician, Kenny G), who has become a mentor for me over the years.
 The passion he had for his country was so obvious in his eyes, speech, and demeanor, and he had the program cheap because he wanted to introduce as many people as possible to his home on the other side of the world.